NGswati/Compilers/README.md

 # Compilers
-A lex and bison(yacc) program Composite
+A lex and bison(yacc) program Composite.